wallscope/vue-schema-forms/README.md

 ## Use this plugin in other projects

 1. Install with `yarn add @wallscope/vue-schema-forms`.
-2. Import with `import VueWallsForms from '@wallscope/vue-schema-forms'`.
+2. Import with `import VueSchemaForms from '@wallscope/vue-schema-forms'`.

 ## Deploy